Christians and Lent – Do Christians observe Lent? Is Lent for Christians? Read these 3 ways a Christian should observe Lent.

 Once I understood this, my opinion and participation in Lent changed.
 By setting aside 40 days to draw close to God and to fully understand our desperate need of the cross, Lent becomes a time of renewed joy in the Lord.

-Since today is the first day of Lent, I want to invite you into this season of preparation for Easter by offering a brief explanation of the three practices of Lent.
+Since today is the first day of Lent, I want to invite you into this season of preparation for Easter by offering a brief explanation of the three practices of Lent and how to observe Lent.

 1. Remove Distractions.
 (Fasting)